Jack Suwinski Player Props: Pirates vs. Mariners

 Jack Suwinski At The Plate

-- Among the qualifying hitters in MLB action, he ranks 122nd in batting average, 50th in on-base percentage, and 38th in slugging.
+- Among qualified hitters in MLB play, he ranks 126th in batting average, 53rd in on-base percentage, and 43rd in slugging.

-- Suwinski has picked up a hit in 52.4% of his 42 games this year, with more than one hit in 16.7% of those games.
+- Suwinski has picked up a hit in 53.5% of his 43 games this season, with more than one hit in 16.3% of those games.

-- He has hit a home run in 16.7% of his games this season, and 5.6% of his chances at the plate.
+- Looking at the 43 games he has played this year, he's homered in seven of them (16.3%), and in 5.5% of his trips to the plate.

-- Suwinski has had at least one RBI in 38.1% of his games this year (16 of 42), with more than one RBI five times (11.9%).
-He has also accounted for three or more of his team's runs in three contests.
+- Suwinski has had an RBI in 16 games this year (37.2%), including five multi-RBI outings (11.6%).
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.